Brief overview of trip

 The minimum age for this event is 21.

-- If we receive a cancellation one month or more prior to the trip starting, we will only be able to refund 75% of the fee and you will not receive a refund for any other purchases made (e.g. clothing and footwear purchased for the trip).
+- If we receive a cancellation request 4 weeks or more prior to the trip starting, we refund 75% of the fee.
+Please not that we cannot refund for any other purchases made such as clothing, flights and footwear purchased for the trip.

 - For bookings cancelled less than 4 weeks before a trip, no refund or transfer of value will be provided.